 Ten years later, Azuma returned to Tokyo, the city where he and his sister landed, to discover that the city has become a dystopian warzone.
 Reoko Banryuu has become the de facto ruler of the city with the power of her Buranki, Entei, while most other Bubuki-users are hunted by a special police force - and Azuma is on their list of targets.
 His childhood friend, a girl named Kogane, shows up to whisk Azuma away from the clutches of the police, and as her Bubuki-wielding friends gather around Azuma, the witch's son is plunged into the thick of the fight against Reoko's tyranny ...

-Featuring character designs by Yuusuke Kozaki of No More Heroes and Fire Emblem Awakening fame, Bubuki/Buranki (officially "spelled" BBK/BRNK) is Sanzigen's 10th-anniversary series, running in the Winter 2016 Anime season and streaming on Crunchyroll.
+Featuring character designs by Yuusuke Kozaki of No More Heroes and Fire Emblem: Awakening fame, Bubuki/Buranki (officially "spelled" BBK/BRNK) is Sanzigen's 10th-anniversary series, premiering in the winter of 2016 and streaming on Crunchyroll.
 Director Daizen Komatsuda previously worked on a number of Gainax/Trigger properties such as Dead Leaves, Tengen Toppa Gurren Lagann, Kill la Kill, and Panty & Stocking with Garterbelt, and brings much of the same frenetic goofiness to this show.

 Bubuki/Buranki is built with the following tropes:

 - Ancestral Weapon: Every Bubuki is handed down from parent to child, although it's also possible to seize another person's Bubuki by defeating them in combat.

 - And the Adventure Continues: After the final battle and one year Time Skip, Epizo and his team find that they're not ones to rest on their laurels and continue having adventures.
 Azuma and his team come to the same decision as well.